The Cheap Eats Guide to Rome

 Pastasciutta

 For pasta at a good price look no further than Pastaciutta.
-Most pasta plates are €5 - €7 and delicious pasta plates are ready in just a few minutes.
-Throughout the day pasta and sauces are made in house, making it a terrific place to eat in a short time and on a budget.
+Most pasta plates are €5 to €7 and delicious pasta plates are ready in just a few minutes.
+Throughout the day pasta and sauces are made in-house, making it a terrific place to eat in a short time and on a budget.
 They offer classic Roman pasta like cacio e pepe and carbonara, as well as other moreish plates like pesto and truffle pasta.
 They have two locations, one near Vatican City and the other near Piazza del Popolo.

 Borgo: Via delle Grazie, 5

-Piazzale Flaminio, 10
+Flaminio: Piazzale Flaminio, 10

 In & Around: Vatican City, Borgo, Castel Sant’Angelo, Piazza del Popolo, Terrazza del Pincio, Villa Borghese